nurul3101/dev-notes/Docker-Kubernetes.md

 `docker-compose up -d` will run the containers in background The hostname gets automatically resolved for us by docker.
 `docker-compose down` will stop the running containers.
+`docker-compose ps` will show containers running in a docker-compose.yml p

 When services are running in a docker environment, the hostname or the connection string should be the `service-name` specified in docker-compose file.